TheSethRose/grocery-search/readme.md

    python database/query_examples.py
    ```

+   This script provides sample outputs that demonstrate the structure of the data and common use cases, including details like nutrient information and product descriptions.

 ### 2. Grocery Price Finder

 The Grocery Price Finder helps users find the cheapest grocery items by parsing a free-form grocery list, expanding item information, and querying a backend API for prices.